菜单

 Hybridoma

-WuXi Biologics provides monoclonal antibody discovery services using our advanced hybridoma technology.
-We offer fully human antibody generation through transgenic animals, enabling high-quality therapeutic antibody discovery.
-With a proven track record of successfully delivering over 300 discovery projects, our expert team has developed cutting-edge techniques to maximize success rates from immunization to fusion & screening.
+We offer fully human antibody generation through transgenic animals, enabling fast-track, high-quality lead identification.
+With a proven track record of successfully delivering over 300 discovery projects using hybridoma technology, our team has developed cutting-edge methods to maximize success rates from immunization to fusion & screening.

 Key Features of Hybridoma Platform: